premmsharma122/Medicos/README.md

    - dotenv for environment variable management
    - Nodemon for backend development
    - Postman or Insomnia for API testing
    - Git/GitHub for version control
-### Folder Structure:

 Medicos
 │